Real or fake: Which Christmas tree to buy?

 Should you choose a fir, pine or a spruce?
 Or perhaps it's time to try a plastic tree?
 Buyers have become far more eco-conscious about where their Christmas trees come from and what happens to them come the new year.

-So, if you're feeling angelic and don't want end up looking like a plum pudding here are some handy tips on how to have a Christmas that's green as well as white.
+So, if you're feeling angelic and don't want to end up looking like a plum pudding here are some handy tips on how to have a Christmas that's green as well as white.

 Real or fake?